smart-edge-open/specs/doc/applications/openness_ovc.md

 ![Smart City Application UI](ovc-images/screenshot.gif)

-## Open Visual Cloud & OpenNESS Integration
+## Open Visual Cloud and OpenNESS Integration

 The integration of the Smart City application with the OpenNESS infrastructure presents unique challenges on both the application and the infrastructure.